inovexcorp/mobi/com.mobi.email.api/README.md

 # Mobi Email Service
 This bundle provides the API for the Mobi Email Service.
-This service provide a common API for sending emails via a configured SMTP server.
+This service provides a common API for sending emails via a configured SMTP server.

 ## Configuration
 The `com.mobi.email.api` package exported by this bundle will provide a configuration interface with properties for the SMTP server to connect to.